-- 1. Their copy of the starter file for the dataset they chose from our Library of Datasets - 2.
+- 1. Their copy of the dataset they chose from our Library of Datasets - 2.
 Their copy of the Data Exploration Project Slide Template

 When working on their Data Exploration Project, encourage students to create multiple displays.

 This project - as its name suggests - is all about exploration.